Our Plant & Refinery Accident Law Firm Has Recovered Billions for Clients

 What makes this even worse is the fact that explosions are often caused by factors that could have been prevented had proper care and precautions been taken.
 They are, all too often, caused by owners and managers who fail to take the necessary steps to protect their workers, forcing workers to utilize outdated equipment, failing to take recommended safety measures, and cutting corners to prioritize profit over safety.

-At Arnold & Itkin LLP, we've seen it happen again and again.
+At Arnold & Itkin, we've seen it happen again and again.

-Throughout the years, we've stood side-by-side with the survivors of plant and refinery explosions, as well as family members left behind.
+Throughout the years, our Houston explosion lawyers have stood side-by-side with the survivors of plant and refinery explosions, as well as family left behind.
 The one thing we have seen is how frequently the explosions could have been avoided, as well as how often the companies fail to help their employees.
 We hear it every time.
 Loyal employees believe the company will help—that the company will have their back and be there to support them during recovery.
 This almost never happens.
 Instead, the company immediately goes into cover-up mode.
 They look for ways to protect their own interests—limiting the recovery of the victims to focus on themselves.

 We refuse to stand by and let companies neglect their duty to their workers.
 We refuse to let them protect their profits but fail to protect their employees.

 Examples of Plants & Refineries in the Houston Area